 - What timelines are needed to finish the project, including its individual stages and overall completion?

-It’s false economy to think that you save by skipping the feasibility study step.
+It’s a false economy to think that you save by skipping the feasibility study step.
 The relatively marginal amount you’re avoiding may come back as a bigger burden on your budget down the road.
 In some cases, project feasibility can even be confirmed during the very first meeting at no additional cost.

-Think Ahead: Put a Stop to Stoppages
+Think Ahead: Put a stop to stoppages

 Understandably, proper permits and approval must be attained for any home renovation venture.
 The last thing you want is to have everything mapped out, materials purchased and contractors hired, only to find out that they cannot proceed because feasibility checking shows that the design is flawed or just plain unacceptable at city hall.